Qarj/WebImblaze-Framework/MANUAL.md

 wif.config file at the same time - and cause unknown problems.

 ## `--capture-stdout`
-When running through the command line, you'll see webinject.pl and wif.pl go straight to the command prompt.
+When running through the command line, you'll see wi.pl and wif.pl go straight to the command prompt.
 However when running a large set of tests from a service account, you will want the STDOUT output to be captured.

 ## `--keep`
-Tells wif.pl not to delete the temporary folder it created for WebInject's temporary files.
+Tells wif.pl not to delete the temporary folder it created for WebImblaze's temporary files.
 For debug purposes.

 ## `--keep-session`
-Passes this option to `webinject.pl` which tells it to remember the Selenium session information and not close Selenium and the browser at the end of the run.
+Passes this option to `wi.pl` which tells it to remember the Selenium session information and not close Selenium and the browser at the end of the run.

 ## `--resume-session`
-If `--keep-session` was used in the previous run, then `webinject.pl` will attempt to connect to the existing Selenium session and browser and run the tests from the existing state.
+If `--keep-session` was used in the previous run, then `wi.pl` will attempt to connect to the existing Selenium session and browser and run the tests from the existing state.

 This is useful for debugging very long workflows where there is a problem deep into the workflow and you do